sebastian-mutz/fsml/paper/_b/paper.md

 ![FSML has five thematic modules: Basic statistics (STS), hypothesis tests (TST), linear procedures (LIN), non-linear procedures (NLP), and statistical distribution functions (DST). \label{fig:fig1}](figs/modules.png){ width=50% }

 FSML has minimal requirements.
 It uses Fortran 2008 features, Fortran-lang stdlib for linear algebra, and fpm for easy building and distribution.

-**Note:** At the time of publication, LFortran does not reliably compile stdlib.
-Therefore, early users of FSML are advised to use GFortran.

 ## Documentation